Tenerife Carnival 2025

 DSC01162

 Well, why not?
-He just grabbed his girlfriend’s underwear, put it on, and voila – the costume is ready.
+Borrowed a friend’s underwear, put it on, and voila — costume ready.

 DSC06681

 Wonders of cutting and sewing.
-Just with the help of fabric and foam you can make padded boobs and a Brazilian brown butt.
+With just fabric and foam, you can make fake boobs and a Brazilian brown butt.

 DSC01339